srikalyan/docker_image/README.md

 2. Push the changes to git hub
 3. Release the images with the same version as official docker image version
 4. Test one project's CI to ensure that nothing is broken
-5. If nothing is broken then tag the image as stable
+5. If nothing is broken then tag the image as stable using `release.sh`